Free Trial

 Is Goldman Sachs Access Investment Grade Corporate 1-5 Year Bond ETF's short interest increasing or decreasing?

-Goldman Sachs Access Investment Grade Corporate 1-5 Year Bond ETF saw a increase in short interest during the month of June.
-As of June 15th, there was short interest totaling 20,500 shares, an increase of 3,316.7% from the previous total of 600 shares.
+Goldman Sachs Access Investment Grade Corporate 1-5 Year Bond ETF saw a decline in short interest in April.
+As of April 15th, there was short interest totaling 9 shares, a decline of 88.3% from the previous total of 77 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Goldman Sachs Access Investment Grade Corporate 1-5 Year Bond ETF's short interest compare to its competitors?